-As described above, the energy consumption of the full-scale installation is expected to be much lower compared to the RO unit due to the reasons that are already mentioned.
+As described above, the energy consumption of the full-scale installation is expected to be much lower compared to the RO unit in the pilot, because of the reasons already mentioned.

-The recommendations for the full-scale is to design a continuous crystallizer made of stainless steel (necessary due to the corrosive nature of the recovered salt solution) with possibility of separating ice and solid in place as well as using two filter belts for continuous washing of ice and solid crystals, respectively.
+The recommendations for the full-scale is to design a continuous crystallizer made of stainless steel (necessary due to the corrosivity of the recovered salt solution) with possibility of separating ice and solid in place as well as using two filter belts for continuous washing of ice and solid crystals, respectively.
 If a continuous system is used, the dilute solution can be fed directly to the crystallizer.
 Further economic calculations are required to determine whether an RO unit is necessary or not.

 Similar to Site 01 recommendations for full-scale in case of the MED evaporator, more stages (effects) are expected to increase the efficiency and capacity of the unit and also less energy consumption to be achieved.
 Furthermore, more cleaning runs with clean water and also chemical cleanings during maintenance of the unit can prevent possible scaling and organic fouling.
-Finally, more temperature and pressure sensors should be installed to the steam part of the unit and be connected to SCADA to facilitate the monitoring of the process.
+Finally, more temperature and pressure sensors should be installed in the steam part of the unit and be connected to SCADA to facilitate the monitoring of the process.
+A larger-scale MED evaporator was constructed by NTUA in Athens to operate with Mode II brine (pilot's RO concentrate), which was delivered to Greece.
+The results of these experiments are reported in Annex G: Experiments with a larger scale MED evaporator for Site 02 - Mode II.